-You’re here so we can assume you already know what Network Attached Storage is or the concept.
+You’re here so we can assume you already know what Network Attached Storage is, or at least the concept behind it.
 If not, don’t worry.
 I will explain it in more detail below.

 Western Digital Personal My Cloud [check price]